Before you register your interest or apply for nomination, please ensure that you have read all relevant information for the pathway, including:

 • Your employer must confirm in writing that there are genuine career advancement opportunities for you.

-• If you are self-employed ort a subcontractor, you need
+• If you are self-employed or a contractor, you need:

 • a skills assessment directly related to the role or industry you are working in, and